EddieMichael1983/independent-project1/readme.md

 ## Setup/Installation Requirements

-* Step 1: Open this link in a web browser <!--- add GitHub pages link here-->
+* Step 1: Open the link in a web browser
 * Step 2: View the page

 ## Known Bugs

-None
+Formatting issues, please see [final draft](https://github.com/EddieMichael1983/indy-project) for debugged version.

 ## Technologies Used